Introduction to Debt Issues

 Steps to Write a Cease-and-Desist Letter:

-4. Send It Certified Mail: Use certified mail with a return receipt to confirm the collector received your letter.
+Send It Certified Mail: After writing your cease-and-desist letter, make sure to send the letter via certified mail with a return receipt to confirm it was received.

 Use CFPB Sample Letters